ypinhsuan/tp/docs/team/junlong4321.md

       uniquely identify a `Student` across `Classes` and `Lessons`.
 This is important because we are dealing with `Student` data not just in the `Student` model itself, but also `Classes` and `Lessons`.
 Using a `Student` `UUID` will help to ensure referential integrity of `Student` data across different models when `Student` data is modified by the user.
-It is challenging to introduce a `UUID` fields as it breaks many existing test cases.
-Time and effort has to be allocated to fix these test cases.
+It was challenging to introduce a `UUID` fields as it broke many existing test cases.
+Time and effort had to be allocated to fix these test cases.
   * Introduced ModuleClass to Storage. [#75](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/75)
     * Introduced the Java classes `JsonAdaptedUuid` and `JsonAdaptedModuleClass` into Storage.
-The two Java classes are required in Tutor's Pet so that we can allocate `Student`s to the respective tutorial classes that they are enrolled in.
+The two Java classes were required in Tutor's Pet so that we could allocate `Student`s to the respective tutorial classes that they were enrolled in.
 Integration of these 2 Java classes into Storage and writing test cases for them took quite some time.
   * Introduced `Add Lesson` and `Delete AttendanceRecord` commands.
   [#129](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/129)
   [#152](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/152)
-    * These commands are required so that we can add lessons to tutorial classes and delete attendance records of students.
-It is a big enhancement as it involves the creation of many new Java classes, and because a lot of test cases have to be written to thoroughly test these two commands.
+    * These commands were required so that we could add lessons to tutorial classes and delete attendance records of students.
+It was a big enhancement as it involved the creation of many new Java classes, and because a lot of test cases had to be written to thoroughly test these two commands.
   * Cascade Deletion of `Student`s. [#182](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/185)
-    * Fixed a major bug where a `Student`'s data can still be found in `Lesson`s and `AttendanceRecord`s even after the `Student` has been deleted from the application.
+    * Fixed a major bug where a `Student`'s data could still be found in `Lesson`s and `AttendanceRecord`s even after the `Student` had been deleted from the application.
 There was a need to refactor a large part of the deletion code to introduce the behaviour.
 * **Minor Enhancements**
   * Change Token Delimiter.
   [#167](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/167)
-    * Fixed a minor bug by changing token delimiter from backward to forward slash so that parsing of command is not rendered faulty when a URL is added to `Lesson` venue.
-Simple to fix actual code but troublesome to fix test cases as we had to extract all the test case command strings out into variables to prevent test cases from breaking again in the event that we change the token delimiter again.
+    * Fixed a minor bug by changing token delimiter from backward to forward slash so that the parsing of command was not rendered faulty when a URL was added to `Lesson` venue.
+It was simple to fix actual code but quite some time and effort had to be allocated to fix test cases.
+This was because there was a need to abstract all the existing test case command `String`s out into variables to prevent test cases from breaking in the event that the delimiter was changed again.

 ## 4. User Guide Contributions